nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - At CLI launch, it initializes the other components in the correct sequence, and connects them up with each other.
 - At exit, it shuts down the other components and invokes cleanup methods where necessary.

-The bulk of the CLI's work id done byu the following components:
+The bulk of the CLI's work id done by the following components:

 - **UI**: Handles the user interface and user interactions.
 - **Parser**: Interprets user commands and executes them.